-- 1. A relief employee who works up to and including four 48 hour C.W.W.'s in an eight (8) week averaging period, will be paid overtime for work in excess of 44 hours in each of those weeks as per all local C.W.W. agreements. - A relief employee who has completed four 48 hour C.W.W.'s (4 12 hour shifts or a combination of 8 hour and 12 hour shifts equaling or greater than 48 hours) within a given eight (8) week averaging period, will be paid overtime for work in excess of thirty-six (36) hours in any other week in that averaging period. - 3.
-Any shift scheduled after an employee has completed 36 hours in a 36 hour week will be treated as work performed on a designated day off. - 4.
-A relief employee who does not complete four 48 hour C.W,W.'s (four 12 hour shifts) within the current (8) week averaging period, and works something other than four 12 hour shifts in a week, will be paid overtime for work in excess of forty (40)) hours in that week. - a) Under our Labour Agreement, averaging pay is calculated weekly.
-Qualifying hours included in calculating averaging pay for workers that relieve into the compressed work week schedule are: - i) All hours worked except overtime hours - ii) All hours worked on Sundays and Statutory Holidays - iii) All Floating holiday hours and Banked Stat. hours

-- b) A work week is reduced by 8 hours for each paid Statutory Holiday or deferred Statutory Holiday.

-- c) Hours not included in the weekly calculations for averaging pay are:
+- 1) A relief employee who works up to and including four 48 hour C.W.W.'s in an eight (8) week averaging period, will be paid overtime for work in excess of 44 hours in each of those weeks as per all local C.W.W. agreements. - 2) A relief employee who has completed four 48 hour C.W.W.'s (4 12 hour shifts or a combination of 8 hour and 12 hour shifts equaling or greater than 48 hours) within a given eight (8) week averaging period, will be paid overtime for work in excess of thirty-six (36) hours in any other week in that averaging period. - 3) Any shift scheduled after an employee has completed 36 hours in a 36 hour week will be treated as work performed on a designated day off. - 4) A relief employee who does not complete four 48 hour C.W,W.'s (four 12 hour shifts) within the current (8) week averaging period, and works something other than four 12 hour shifts in a week, will be paid overtime for work in excess of forty (40) hours in that week. - (a) Under our Labour Agreement, averaging pay is calculated weekly.
+Qualifying hours included in calculating averaging pay for workers that relieve into the compressed work week schedule are: - i.
+All hours worked except overtime hours - ii.
+All hours worked on Statutory Holidays - iii.
+All Floating holiday hours and Banked Stat. hours - (b) A work week is reduced by 8 hours for each paid Statutory Holiday or deferred Statutory Holiday. - (c) Hours not included in the weekly calculations for averaging pay are: - i Vacation - vi Leave of Absence - ii.
+Supplementary Vacation - vii.
+Sickness - iii.
+Banked Overtime - viii.
+Call Time

-- i) Vacation

-- ii) Supplementary Vacation

-- iii) Banked Overtime

-- iv) Jury or Witness Duty
+- iv.
+Jury or Witness Duty

-- v) Bereavement Leave

-- vi) Leave of Absence

-- vii) Sickness

-- viii) Call Time

-- ix) Penalty Times
+- ix.
+Penalty Times

+- v.
+Bereavement Leave

-- x) Overtime (excluding Sundays or Stats)
+- x.
+Overtime (excluding Sundays or Stats)

-- d) Hours in addition to those identified in "A" above, that are included in the definition of what constitutes a 48 hour compressed work week for the purposes of Item #2 are:
+- (d) Hours in addition to those identified in "A" above, that are included in the definition of what constitutes a 48 hour compressed work week for the purposes of Item #2 are:

-- i) Vacation
+- i.
+Vacation

-- ii) Supplementary Vacation
+- ii.
+Supplementary Vacation

-- iii) Banked Overtime
+- iii.
+Banked Overtime

-- iv) Paid Jury or Witness Duty
+- iv.
+Paid Jury or Witness Duty

-- v) Paid Bereavement Leave
+- v.
+Paid Bereavement Leave